-“So do you see yourself as a leader or a follower?”
+“So, do you see yourself as a leader or a follower?”
 Invariably, applicants are trained to emphatically say “leader” followed by extensively rehearsed anecdotes of their greatness at the helm of an organization or project.
 One of my favorite questions to ask med school applicants was to describe an experience in which the interviewee was a follower, what they learned, and how they applied it to their subsequent pursuits.
-I really got to see how an applicant matured from his or her choices.
+I really got to see how an applicant matured from their choices.

 Look at social media outlets like Twitter who have taken the term “follower” to an entirely new level.
 There’s no leader-follower delineation.
 Everyone is on the same playing field, and we’re all followers of each other’s influence.
 We learn, we grow, and in turn, we share.
 In doing so, we become the leaders for a new generation of followers to reap the knowledge and experience we publicize.

 Whether you’re trying to acquire a new skill or pursue a career, follow those who have come before you and learn from them.
 Only once you’ve gathered lessons as a follower can you feasibly lead.